 My sixth novel is a sequel to my 2013 Spanish Civil War story, The Assassin's Mark...
 October 1938, and a British foreign correspondent is on the run in northern Spain, hunted by three different and deadly enemies determined to kill him before he can reach the … [Read more...] about Spanish Civil War – New Novel, Novela de la Guerra Civil Española.

 It’s one of the strange, true but little-known aspects of the Spanish Civil War that, in July 1938, with the conflict still very much in the balance, the fascist General Franco was so sure of winning that he opened up the territory he had conquered in northern Spain for tours of his battlefields.
-These tours provide the setting for The Assassin’s … [Read more...] about Spanish Civil War – The War Route of Northern Spain
+For anybody who wants a more academic account of … [Read more...] about Spanish Civil War – The War Route of Northern Spain